Tommrodrigues/Blog/content/posts/RNA Vaccines/index.md

 Unlike typical vaccines, which introduce viral proteins into the patient, RNA vaccines instead introduce the instructions for making those proteins in the patient's own cells.

-Without going into too much depth, messenger RNA, or mRNA, is produced in cells during transcription, where sections of DNA inside the nucleus of a cell are copied.
+Without going into too much depth, messenger RNA (mRNA) is produced in cells during transcription, where sections of DNA inside the nucleus of a cell are copied.

 This transcript moves out of the nucleus of the cell to be read by ribosomes which create strings of amino acids in a process called translation.
 These polypeptide strings then fold up into complex shapes that dictate their function as finished proteins.